franciscovillaescusa/CAMELS/docs/source/snapshots.rst

 - ``IllustrisTNG_DM``.
 This folder contains all the N-body simulations corresponding the IllustrisTNG suite.
 - ``SIMBA``.
 This folder contains all simulations of the SIMBA suite.
 - ``SIMBA_DM``.
 This folder contains all the N-body simulations corresponding the SIMBA suite.
+- ``Astrid``.
+This folder contains all simulations of the Astrid suite.
+- ``Astrid_DM``.
+This folder contains all the N-body simulations corresponding the Astrid suite.

 ..
 Note::

-   The value of the cosmological, astrophysical, and initial random seed for the IllustrisTNG and SIMBA suites can be obtained in :ref:`params`, respectively.
+   The value of the cosmological, astrophysical, and initial random seed for simulations in the different suites can be found in :ref:`params`.
 Those files also hold for the N-body simulations; each N-body simulation has the same value of the cosmological parameters and initial random seed as their hydrodynamic counterpart.

 Suite folders
 ~~~~~~~~~~~~~